diamondburned/cchat/README.md

 ## Backend

-Methods implemented by the backend that have frontend containers as arguments should not do any IO.
-If IO is a must, they should be ran in goroutines, then call the container callbacks when done.
-Other interface methods can do IO normally.
+Methods implemented by the backend that have frontend containers as arguments can do IO.
+Frontends must NOT rely on individual backend caches and should always assume that they will block.

-*Note:* IO in most cases usually refer to networking, but they should include files and such as well.
+**Note:** IO in most cases usually refer to networking, but they should files and anything that could block, such as mutexes or semaphores.

 ### Service